okami101/terraform-hcloud-swarm/README.md

 * No HA, mandatory downtime for manager maintenance
 * Need SSL management for Traefik
+* When high load, Traefik can be a bottleneck
 * Cluster exposed to public internet

 ### X managers